DeepikaShamundy/Learn_DE_With_Deepii/GetMetaDataActivity-2/README.md

 False Path (Invalid File)

-Appends a message to a variable stating the file is missing or has size zero.
+Use Delete activity to delete the file which size = 0

 📁 Files Included
 File	Purpose